 Understanding RRSP Withdrawals in Retirement: What You Need to Know

 Planning your retirement income in Canada requires a clear understanding of how Registered Retirement Savings Plans (RRSPs) are taxed.
-While RRSPs offer valuable tax deferral during your working years, withdrawals in retirement are fully taxable—and often misunderstood.
-This article explains how RRSP withdrawals are taxed and what you should consider when planning your retirement strategy.
+While RRSPs offer valuable tax deferral during your working years, withdrawals in retirement are taxable and must be carefully managed.

 • 10% on withdrawals up to $5,000